ksassnowski/venture-docs/docs/installation.md

 ```

 That's all the setup necessary.
 Next, let's look at how we can get our jobs to work inside a workflow.

+#### Customizing the migrations

+If you want change the migrations that come with Venture, check out [Customizing the Migrations](/configuration/customizing-the-migrations) in the _Configuration_ sections.